-Those students who have attended St. Paul for at least two consecutive quarters and have a weighted career average of 92.00 or higher for the Classes of 2024, 2025 and 2026 at the end of the first semester of their sophomore, junior, or senior year are academically eligible for induction in that year.
-Those students who have attended St. Paul for at least two consecutive quarters and have a weighted career average of 90.00 or higher for the Class of 2023 at the end of the first semester of their senior year are academically eligible for induction in that year.
+Those students who have attended St. Paul for at least two consecutive quarters and have a weighted career average of 92.00 or higher at the end of the first semester of their sophomore, junior, or senior year are academically eligible for induction in that year.
 Students are only capable of being eligible twice in their high school career.
 Eligible students will be required to complete an evaluation packet.
 The packet materials include three essays in which the student describes the ways in which he or she has demonstrated the qualities of character, leadership, and service.
 Also requested in the packet are two character references; one should be completed and submitted by a faculty member and one by a responsible adult who is outside of the school staff and knows the student in a formal context.
+Finally, the packet requires a resume and a sheet which the and a guardian sign in order to indicate understanding and acceptance of the NHS polices.
+In addition to producing these materials, applicants to the NHS will be interviewed by the NHS advisor and/or members of the Faculty Council.

-In order for candidates in their sophomore year to be accepted into NHS, it is necessary to have completed, submitted, and fully documented the service hours required for sophomore year in addition to those of freshman year before the due date of the application, which for the academic year 2022-2023 will be March 8, 2023; any sophomore who has not completed, submitted and fully documented their services hours for freshman and sophomore years by the due date of the evaluation packet will not be accepted into NHS.
+In order for candidates in their sophomore year to be accepted into NHS, it is necessary to have completed, submitted, and fully documented the service hours required for sophomore year in addition to those of freshman year before the due date of the application, which for the academic year 2023-2024 will be March 5, 2024; any sophomore who has not completed, submitted and fully documented their services hours for freshman and sophomore years by the due date of the evaluation packet will not be accepted into NHS.

 Strong candidates will have exhibited good character, leadership, and service in the school community.
 The evaluation packet will be reviewed by the five-member Faculty Council of the National Honor Society.
-If the council considers it necessary, they may ask the candidate for an interview.
 The Council will vote whether or not to accept each candidate; a simple majority will be decisive.